Prostitution in the United Kingdom: Extent

 Surveys indicate that fewer British men hire prostitutes than in other countries.
 Estimates of between 7% (1991 data) and 11% (2010–2012 data) of men in the UK have used the services of prostitutes at least once, compared to 15%–20% in the USA or 16% in France.
 The authors stress the difficulty of finding reliable data given the lack of prior research, differences in sample sizes, and possible underestimates due to the privacy concerns of survey respondents.

 A 2004 survey of street-based sex workers found that the average age of entry into prostitution was 21.
 In March 2015 the University of Leeds, funded by the Wellcome Trust, published one of the largest ever UK surveys of prostitutes.
 It found that 71% of prostitutes had previously worked in health, social care, education, childcare or charities, and that 38% held an undergraduate degree.
 A study published by Swansea University in March 2015 found that nearly 5% of UK students had been involved in sex work in some capacity, including prostitution.
 Most students went into sex work to cover living expenses (two-thirds) and to pay off debts (45%).
-Approximately 70% of sex workers were indoor workers.
+About 70% of sex workers were indoor workers.

 In 2016, the Home Affairs Select Committee conducted its first ever enquiry into the sex industry.
-Evidence submitted to the enquiry indicated that Britain had approximately 70,000 prostitutes who earned an average of £2,000 a week.
+Evidence submitted to the enquiry indicated that Britain had about 70,000 prostitutes who earned an average of £2,000 a week.
 Submissions said that sex workers in Britain charged an average of £78 for services and had around 25 clients per week.
 Around a quarter were said to be street prostitutes, the rest working from brothels and massage parlours.
 Reasons for choosing to work in prostitution included homelessness and addiction to drugs.
 In addition, an increasing number of single parents were said to be opting to work as prostitutes to provide for their families.
 The committee recommended that, given the current absence of robust data on the subject, the Home Office should commission a research study to inform future legislation.

 History

-One of the earliest pieces of evidence for prostitution in the country was given by the discovery on the banks of the River Thames of a Roman spintria, a small bronze token depicting a man and a woman engaged in a sexual act.
-Some scholars have suggested that spintria are brothel tokens, used to obtain entry to brothels or pay prostitutes.
+One of the earliest pieces of evidence for prostitution in the country was given by the discovery on the banks of the River Thames of a Roman spintria, a small bronze token, depicting a man and a woman engaged in a sexual act.
+Some scholars have suggested that spintriae are brothel tokens, used to obtain entry to brothels or pay prostitutes.